 Many roads throughout the region are still in need of improvement; however, the major I-91 Viaduct deck replacement project is now substantially completed.
-Unfortunately, transit ridership is reduced, because of alternatives (such as Uber/Lyft) but also because of reduced transit services.
+Unfortunately, transit ridership is reduced, likely due in part to ride-sharing alternatives (such as Uber and Lyft) but also because of reduced transit

 Increased passenger rail access is proceeding as planned; however, the east-west "Inland Route" is undergoing more study and will not proceed for some time.
-However, the north-south collaboration with Connecticut to bring additional trains through the Pioneer Valley is moving ahead.
+However, the north-south collaboration with Connecticut to bring additional trains through the Pioneer Valley is moving ahead this June.
 Broadband access continues to spread, with expedited state funding for "Last Mile" service, including services from Comcast, Charter Communications, and local providers such as Westfield's Whip City Fiber.
-The following table gives additional details on some of the largest projects under way in the region.
-Pioneer Valley Planning Commission and Economic Development District